Call now or schedule a more

 Once you’ve got your COI, it’s time to add a client so you can start enjoying the benefits of that extra layer of protection!

-Adding a client to your business insurance policy is actually quite simple.
+Adding a client to your business insurance policy is quite simple.
 All you need to do is contact your insurance provider and provide them with the necessary information about the additional insured party.
-This should include their name, address, contact details, and any other pertinent information regarding the business relationship between yourself and this particular client.
+This should include their name, address, contact details, and other pertinent information regarding your business relationship with this client.

-Next, you’ll need to review any applicable policy limits as well as any specific clauses outlined in the client contract.
-Suppose any discrepancies or changes are required for the policy to meet both parties’ requirements.
+Next, you’ll need to review any applicable policy limits and any specific clauses outlined in the client contract.
+If any discrepancies or changes are required for the policy to meet both parties’ requirements.
 In that case, these should be addressed at this time by communicating directly with your insurance provider.

 Once all terms have been agreed upon and confirmed by both parties, it’s time to officially add the external party as an additional insured on your policy.

-After all, the paperwork has been completed and submitted successfully; you’ll receive confirmation from your insurance provider that they’ve added the new client to your certificate of insurance.
+After all the paperwork has been completed and submitted successfully, your insurance company should be able to provide confirmation that they’ve added the new client to your certificate of insurance.

 Congratulations!
-You now possess an up-to-date COI which includes coverage for both yourself and all current clients associated with your business.
+You now possess an up-to-date digital certificate, which is like an insurance id and carries insurance coverage for both yourself and all current clients associated with your business.

 Cost and Duration

-When assessing different business insurance options, it’s important to look into the estimated costs for obtaining and maintaining an insurance certificate.
-The price of a certificate of insurance can vary based on the type and amount of coverage that you need along with any additional requirements from your clients.
+When assessing different business insurance options, it’s important to consider the estimated costs of obtaining and maintaining a certificate.
+The cost may vary based on the type and amount of coverage you need, along with any additional requirements from your clients.
 Additionally, while most certificates are good for one year, some require bi-annual or annual renewals to remain active.

 Here’s what you should think about when it comes to budgeting for a certificate:

-• Business Insurance Quote: Request quotes from several different companies and compare their offerings side by side before making a decision.
-Of course at The Allen Thomas Group, our commercial insurance representatives will handle this for you to make sure your are getting the best possible coverage at the lowest rates possible.
+- Business Insurance Quote: Request quotes from several companies and compare their offerings side by side before making a decision.
+Of course, at The Allen Thomas Group, our licensed insurance agents will handle this for you to ensure you get the best possible coverage at the lowest rates possible.

-• Business Liability Insurance: Depending on the nature of your business, you may need certain types of liability insurance to get a certificate.
+- Business Liability Insurance: Depending on the nature of your business, you may need certain types of liability insurance to obtain a certificate.

-• Types of Insurance: Consider all available types of coverage, including worker’s compensation, property damage, product liability, cyber security liability, etc., as well as any special endorsements required by your clients.
+- Types of Insurance: Consider all available types of coverage, including workers compensation insurance, errors and omissions insurance, property damage, product liability, cyber security liability, and any special endorsements required by your clients.

-It’s essential to understand both the cost and duration associated with acquiring an insurance certificate to make an informed decision about which policy is best suited for your small business needs.
+It’s essential to understand both the cost and duration associated with acquiring a general liability insurance certificate to make an informed decision about which policy is best suited for your small business needs.

-Careful research into various policies will ensure that you have the right type and amount of coverage at a competitive rate – enabling you to stay protected while keeping costs down over time.
+Careful research into various policies when buying insurance will ensure that you have the right type and amount of coverage at a competitive rate – enabling you to stay protected while keeping costs down over time.

 Small Business Insurance